 Rusks are dry, hard biscuits or twice-baked bread that are used for everything from Greek-style bruschetta to teething snacks.
-It is easy to make rusks from regular bread but because you need to use low oven temperatures, it takes a while—three to five hours depending on the bread you use.
+It is easy to make rusks from regular bread, but because you need to use low oven temperatures, it takes a while—three to five hours depending on the bread you use.
 The good thing is that you don't have to stir, mix, or even flip it.
-And all you need are bread or rolls and a baking sheet.
+All you need are bread or rolls and a baking sheet.

 Rusks are an important part of Greek cooking—the most popular use is for Greek lathovrekto (bruschetta) where the rusks are topped with a variety of ingredients.
 The rusks also often become crumbs to sprinkle in salads.
 The Greeks utilize different kinds of breads to create various types of rusks—the classic shape of the Cretan barley rusk is similar to a large kaiser roll, and friganies are thin wheat rusks.